Heel Pain Treatment Reservoir

 Heel Spurs

-Heel spurs and plantar fasciitis are related but separate conditions.
-Heel spurs refer to bony outgrowths that emerge beneath the heel bone due to long-term tension or stress on the plantar fascia.
+Although heel spurs and plantar fasciitis are often intertwined, they are distinct conditions.
+Heel spurs are characterised by the development of bony projections beneath the heel bone, resulting from prolonged tension or stress on the plantar fascia.

 Sever’s Disease tends to occur in active children and teenagers whose feet and legs are still growing.
 Overuse, increased body weight, and excessive muscle strain are frequent causes.